mviereck/x11docker/README.md

 ![screenshot](https://raw.githubusercontent.com/mviereck/x11docker/screenshots/screenshot-lxde.png "lxde desktop running in Xephyr window using x11docker")

 # Known issues
  - Ubuntu 16.04: x11docker won't start from console without setup of `xserver-xorg-legacy`.
-This is a bug in Ubuntu and won't be fixed.
+This is a [bug](https://bugs.launchpad.net/ubuntu/+source/xinit/+bug/1562219) in Ubuntu and won't be fixed.
  - debian 9 and Ubuntu 16.04: Cannot run a second core X server (option `-X11`) from within already running X without setup of `xserver-xorg-legacy`.
 This may be solved in future with a [setup of a systemd service for Xorg](http://unix.stackexchange.com/questions/346383/run-second-x-server-from-within-x-as-a-systemd-service).
  - Package `kaptain` is not available in repositories of debian 9 and Ubuntu 16.04.
-You can use [kaptain for debian jessie](https://packages.debian.org/jessie/kaptain) and [kaptain for Ubuntu 14.04](http://packages.ubuntu.com/trusty/kaptain) instead.
+You can install [kaptain for debian jessie](https://packages.debian.org/jessie/kaptain) respective [kaptain for Ubuntu 14.04](http://packages.ubuntu.com/trusty/kaptain) instead.
  - x11docker-gui can look ugly on GTK based systems. x11docker-gui is managed by `kaptain` which uses QT4.
 You can use `qtconfig-qt4`, select GUI style GTK+ and save this setting with `[CTRL][S]`.

 # Questions?